Zero-pointed manifolds: Reduced factorization (co)homology

 \end{proof}

-\begin{remark} Theorem~\ref{reduced-to-cones} implies that a reduced homology theory for $n$-manifolds with boundary has notable additional functorialities, namely extension-by-zero maps.
-For instance, for a properly embedded codimension-zero submanifold $\ov{U}\subset M$ possibly with boundary, and with quotient $U_\ast := \ast\underset{\partial \ov{U}}\coprod \ov{U}$, then for a reduced augmented homology theory $H$ there is a natural map
+\begin{remark} Theorem~\ref{reduced-to-cones} implies that a reduced homology theory for $n$-manifolds with boundary has additional functorialities.
+For instance, consider a properly embedded codimension-zero submanifold $\ov{U}\subset M$ with compact boundary.
+For a reduced augmented homology theory $H$ there is a canonically associated morphism